-Paranza fry is a typical dish of the Italian maritime tradition.
+Frittura di paranza is a typical dish from the Italian maritime tradition.
 It is a simple and tasty preparation, ideal for enjoying fresh fish.
-Small cod, anchovies, and red mullet are some of the most commonly used fish for this fry.
-The fish is coated in flour and fried in extra virgin olive oil along with sage and bay leaves, which give it a fragrant and aromatic flavor.
-Paranza fry is a light yet flavorful dish, perfect to enjoy as a second course.
+Hakelets, anchovies and red mullet are some of the most commonly used fish for this fry.
+The fish are floured and fried in extra-virgin olive oil together with sage and bay leaves, which give a fragrant and aromatic flavor.
+Frittura di paranza is a light but flavorful dish, perfect to enjoy as a main course.

-Clean the fish by removing the entrails and, if necessary, the head; wash them, dry them, and coat them in flour, shaking off the excess
+Clean the fish by removing the entrails and, if necessary, the head; wash them, dry them and coat them in flour, shaking off any excess.

-Heat the oil with 3 sage leaves and one bay leaf, then remove them and fry the fish until golden
+Heat the oil with 3 sage leaves and one bay leaf, then remove the leaves and fry the fish until golden.

-Place them on absorbent paper and then on a serving dish, sprinkling them with salt and pepper
+Place them on absorbent paper and then on a serving plate, sprinkling with salt and pepper.

 Forks